orionlee/pht_eb_stats2/src/Processing.md

 Codes in `simbad_meta.py`.
 It performs the following steps:

-### 1. Grab SIMBAD data for those that can be looked up by TIC IDs.
+### 1. Grab SIMBAD data for those that can be looked up by TIC IDs

 Done by `get_and_save_simbad_meta_of_all_by_tics()`.
 Output: `cache/simbad_meta_by_ticid.csv`